fwextensions/fwjs-errata/README.md

 While these properties are fairly arcane, they were crucial for adding the [`trace()`](https://github.com/fwextensions/trace#how-trace-works) method to the Fireworks Console.

+## `dom.topLayers`

+This property is an array of the top-level layers (no sub-layers), which is otherwise a pain to figure out from the `dom.layers` array.
+This can also be accessed via a frame object, like `dom.frames[0].topLayers`.

+## `fw.takeScreenshot()`

+Displays a dialog telling you to switch to the window you want to take a screenshot of.
+Once you have, you click the *OK* button to switch to a crosshair mode.
+You can then drag out a rectangle over the area you want to capture.
+When you release the mouse, that part of the screen is copied to the clipboard as an image.

+## `fw.getFWLaunchLanguage()`

+Returns a string with the code for the language and locale in which Fireworks is displaying its UI, like `en_US`.

+## `fw.commonLibraryDir`

+Returns the path to the *Common Library* directory, which is *<installDrive>:\Users\<username>\Appdata\Roaming\Adobe\Fireworks CS6\Common Library* on Windows and *<HD>/Library/Users/<username>/Library/Application Support/Adobe/Fireworks CS6/Common Library* on OS X.  This was added in Fireworks CS6.

+## `fw.reloadPatterns()` and `fw.reloadTextures()`

+These methods reload the patterns and textures directories, respectively, so that the drop-downs in the *Properties* panel update to show the currently available files.
+This is useful if your extension creates a new pattern or texture and you want it to be immediately available to the user without restarting Fireworks.
+This was added in Fireworks CS6.

+## `fw.browseForFileURL()`

+In Fireworks CS6, this method takes a fourth parameter that specifies the root directory for the dialog box that appears.

+## `fw.setDocumentImageSize()`

+In Fireworks CS6, this method takes a fourth parameter that specifies the interpolation method to use when the document is resized.
+The parameter can be a number from 1 to 4, which corresponds to these interpolation methods:

+1. Bicubic
+2. Bilinear
+3. Soft
+4. Nearest neighbor

+## `Tools`

+In Fireworks CS6, the global `Tools` object is a hash that maps a language-independent name for tools, like `"marquee"` or `"paintBucket"`, to the localized string that’s used for the tool in the UI, like `"Marquee"` or `"Paint Bucket"`.
+The only reason this is necessary is that the `fw.activeTool` property returns the localized name of the currently selected tool.
+So if you want your extension to do something only when `fw.activeTool == "Paint Bucket"`, that check will work in the English version of Fireworks but not the Japanese version.

+To make the extension work with different languages, you’d want to check if `fw.activeTool == Tools.paintBucket`.
+It would have probably been more useful to have the hash go the other way, so that you could check if `Tools[fw.activeTool] == "paintBucket"`, but it's easy enough to build your own object with those values.

+Interestingly, `Tools` is an instance of `Object`, rather than `FwDict`.

 ## `$`

 This global object contains a number of Fireworks-specific properties, some of which are useful and some which are not: